-3. Both supplements contain ingredients which appear to augment NRF2.
+3. Both supplements contain ingredients that appear to augment NRF2.

 4. PB125 costs less than Protandim.

-The big question however, is does either supplement reduce disease risk in humans?
+The big question, however, is does either supplement reduces disease risk in humans?
 In other words, lowering TBARS is great, but does that also mean you'd be healthier or live longer?

 PB125 Side Effects

-If you're basically healthy, I think PB125 is pretty safe for most people.
+If you're basically healthy, I think PB125 is safe for most people.

 Here are some general things to consider.
 This list is not complete: